koopjs/koop-auth-direct-file/README.md

 ![get access token](https://gist.githubusercontent.com/rgwozdz/e44f3686abe40360532fbcc6dccf225d/raw/9768df32fc62e99ce7383c124cab8efdf45b1e18/koop-direct-auth-access-token.png)

+In addition to directly accepting username and password, the `authenticate` method will also accept a valid token.
+If receivied, a new token (with new expiry time) is issued and returned.

 The issued access-token should be attached to all subsequent service requests by the client.
 When the server receives a request, it will check for the presence of an access-token and reject any requests that are missing such token.
 If the token is present, the server attempts to decode it with its stored secret.
 Failure to decode results in a request rejection.
 Once decoded, the server checks the token's expiration-date and rejects any token with a date that is out of range.
 If the token is not expired, the request for the desired resource proceeds.

 ![enter image description here](https://gist.githubusercontent.com/rgwozdz/e44f3686abe40360532fbcc6dccf225d/raw/9768df32fc62e99ce7383c124cab8efdf45b1e18/koop-direct-auth-resources.png)